AdamSobieski/Argumentation/README.md

 4. interoperability with URL schemes like [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/),
 5. the capability to provide data involving multiple parts in multiple formats,
 6. useful formats for communication channels and scenarios beyond agentic chat, e.g., agentic forums,
-7. the capability to provide parallel forms of content for simultaneous consumption, e.g., natural-language text and structured-knowledge argumentation allowing for the verification and validation of content and reasoning.
+7. the capability to provide parallel forms of content for simultaneous consumption, e.g., natural-language text and structured-knowledge argumentation, could allow for the verification and validation of content and reasoning.